Skip to Main Content

 How much home improvement loan can I get?

-Like with many personal loans, the amount you qualify for will depend on your credit score and debt-to-income ratio (DTI).
+Like many personal loans, the amount you qualify for depends on your credit score and debt-to-income ratio (DTI).
 A lower DTI is better because it tells lenders you can afford to take on additional payments.

 The maximum amount of money you can get will also depend on the type of home improvement loan you apply for.